stevdza-san/DiaryApp/README.md

 - **Common/Core Modules**: The app includes two core modules: *UI* and *Utils*.
 The UI module contains common Compose functions, components, and UI-related code that are shared across different features.
 This module promotes code reuse and consistency in the app's user interface.
 The Utils module provides essential utilities such as model classes, connectivity observers, constants, strings and drawable resources.
 It ensures a centralized and efficient management of commonly used resources and functionalities.

+- **Feature Modules**: This module includes three destinations: Auth, Home and Write.
+'Auth' handles the authentication with the users.
+'Home' displays all the data/diaries in our application.
+And 'Write' module allows you to create a new diary note in your app.

 ### Navigation
 The app has :three: screen destinations which use Compose Navigation to manage navigation.